Sylvester107/-Link-Prediction-with-NASA-GES-DISC-Dataset-/Readme.md

-# 🔍 Project Documentation: Link Prediction Using GCN and Random Walk (PPR)
+# 🔍 Link Prediction Using GCN and Random Walk (PPR)

 ## 📁 **1.
 Data Preparation**